|Nutrition Facts (per serving)|

 Use table salt, sea salt, or kosher salt, and add a dash of pepper if you like.
 There are all kinds of seasonings you might add—choose your favorite or see the variations below.

-- 1 pumpkin, to yield approximately 2 cups pumpkin seeds
+1 pumpkin, to yield approximately 2 cups raw pumpkin seeds

-- 2 tablespoons vegetable oil (olive oil or a neutral oil such as canola or grapeseed)
+2 tablespoons vegetable oil, or other neutral oil

 Gather the ingredients.